BSc (Hons) Management

 Our expert staff have a track record of preparing graduates for roles at some of the world’s best-known companies, and everything we do is designed to equip you with the practical knowledge you need to become an effective manager.
 You’ll learn how to solve complex problems through analytical decision-making, explore organisational structures, and develop personal skills in critical thinking, teamwork and leadership.

-By the time you graduate, you’ll be prepared to turn innovative ideas into action and follow in the footsteps of course graduates who have gone on to work for the likes of Visa, Rolls Royce and the Scottish Government.
-Where will your future in management lead you?
+By the time you graduate, you’ll be prepared to turn innovative ideas into action and follow in the footsteps of our graduates who have gone on to work for Nat-West, Scottish and Southern Electricity (SSE), Morgan Stanley, Tesco, Visa, Rolls Royce, the Scottish Government and other organisations in a range of industries.

 Top reasons to study with us